Kaileyv/odin-recipes/README.md

 # odin-recipes

-The odin-recipes project is comprised of a web-based collection of the following recipes:
+The odin-recipes project is a web-based collection of the following recipes:

     * Pad Kee Mao
     * Ranch Chicken Tacos
     * Watermelon Gazpacho